summer2026internships/Summer2026-Internships/README.md

-# ☀️ Summer 2026 Internships – Curated U.S. Opportunities
+# ☀️ Summer 2026 Internships USA
 Welcome!
 This open-source repository is dedicated to helping students track and apply for **Summer 2026 internships** across **Software Engineering, Data, AI/ML, Product, Design, Marketing, Cybersecurity**, and more.

 This job repository provides hourly updates and tracks the latest internship openings in the United States from multiple sources including 200K+ company career sites and major job boards.
 This list is maintained by [Rethinkjobs](https://www.summer2026internships.com).